OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 - postToFacebook
 - postToTwitter

 A full list can be found in [UIActivity.ActivityType](https://developer.apple.com/documentation/uikit/uiactivity/activitytype).
-Excluding some of the sharing mechanisms is possible, however it is a bit cumbersome as we will see.
+If not considered appropriate for the app, the developers have the possibility to exclude some of these sharing mechanisms.

 ##### Static Analysis

 ###### Sending Files

-Data sharing via `UIActivity` works by creating a `UIActivityViewController` and passing it the desired data (URLs, text, a picture) on [`init(activityItems:applicationActivities:)`](https://developer.apple.com/documentation/uikit/uiactivityviewcontroller/1622019-init).

-As we mentioned before, it is possible to exclude some of the sharing mechanisms via the controller's [`excludedActivityTypes` property](https://developer.apple.com/documentation/uikit/uiactivityviewcontroller/1622009-excludedactivitytypes).

-In order to test this you should pay especial attention to:
+When testing `UIActivity` Sharing you should pay especial attention to:

 - the data being shared,
 - the custom activities,
 - the excluded activity types.

+Data sharing via `UIActivity` works by creating a `UIActivityViewController` and passing it the desired data (URLs, text, a picture) on [`init(activityItems:applicationActivities:)`](https://developer.apple.com/documentation/uikit/uiactivityviewcontroller/1622019-init).

+As we mentioned before, it is possible to exclude some of the sharing mechanisms via the controller's [`excludedActivityTypes` property](https://developer.apple.com/documentation/uikit/uiactivityviewcontroller/1622009-excludedactivitytypes).
 It is highly recommended to do the tests using the latest versions of iOS as the number of activity types that can be excluded can increase and the developers have to be aware of this and **explicitely exclude** the ones that are not appropriate for the app data.
 Some might not be even documented like "Create Watch Face".

-If having the source code, you should take a look at the `UIActivityViewController` and verify the `excludedActivityTypes`.
-If you only have the installed app, please refer to the steps presented in the dynamic analysis.
+If having the source code, you should take a look at the `UIActivityViewController` and:

+- inspect the activities passed to the `init(activityItems:applicationActivities:)` method
+- check if it defines custom activities (also being passed to the previous method)
+- verify the `excludedActivityTypes` if any

+If you only have the compiled/installed app, try searching for the previous method and property, for example:

 ```bash
 $ rabin2 -zq Telegram\ X.app/Telegram\ X | grep -i activityItems